 How to manage type 2 diabetes?

-Your body produces enough insulin but is unable to recognize and use it properly, considered as an advanced stage of insulin resistance.
+Your body produces sufficient insulin, yet it struggles to recognizes and utilize it effectively.
+This condition reflects a more advanced phase of insulin resistance.
 Type 2 Diabetes is virtually reversible.

 How do you prevent diabetes?

-Simple changes in your lifestyle in a healthy way by maintaining a healthy weight, eating nutritious foods, and be physically active have been shown effective in delaying or preventing type 2 diabetes.
+Modifying your lifestyle through maintaining a healthy weight, consuming nutritious foods, and engaging in regular physical activity demonstrates efficacy in delaying or preventing type 2 diabetes.

 Diabetes complications

-However, if you are managing your blood glucose level within or near-normal range, then your chance to develop these complications is almost nil.
+However, if you control your blood glucose level within or close to a normal range, then the likelihood of facing these complications is nearly zero.